chef/chef-web-docs/chef_master/source/dsl_audit.rst

      mysql package
        should be installed

-If an audit was unsuccessful, the chef-client will return output similar to:
+If an audit was unsuccessful, the Chef Infra Client will return output similar to:

 .. code-block:: bash